Bureau of Economic Analysis, Department of Commerce.

 Estimated Number of BE-30 Responses: 280 annually (70 filed each quarter: 62 reporting mandatory data and 8 exemption claims).

-Estimated Number of BE-37 Responses: 128 annually (32 filed each quarter: 31 reporting mandatory data and 1 exemption claim).
+Estimated Number of BE-37 Responses: 120 annually (30 filed each quarter: 29 reporting mandatory data and one filing an exemption claim).

-Estimated Time per Response: 4 hours is the average for those reporting data.
-1 hour is the average for those not reporting data.
+Estimated Time Per Response: 4 hours is the average for those reporting data.
+One hour is the average for those filing an exemption claim.
 Hours may vary considerably among respondents because of differences in company size and complexity.

 Estimated Total Annual Cost to Public: $0.